Limited Submission Funding Opportunities

 Limited submission opportunities are programs that limit the number of applications an organization is allowed to submit in response to a particular program announcement.
 Sponsors may impose restrictions on the number of submissions per institution, school and/or discipline.
 When such limitations are stipulated in program guidelines, an internal review and selection process may be necessary to select the best-qualified candidate or proposal to represent Kent State University.

 The limited submission process is coordinated by the Office of Sponsored Programs (OSP).
 Limited submission opportunities are posted in the table below and are announced by email through internal research listservs.
-Investigators interested in submitting a proposal to a limited submission opportunity must submit a Letter of Interest (LOI) to OSP by midnight of the established internal deadline.
+Investigators interested in submitting a proposal to a limited submission opportunity must submit a Letter of Interest (LOI) to OSP by 5:00 pm of the established internal deadline.
 In cases where there are more applications received than allowed by the sponsor, an ad hoc committee of domain expert reviewers is convened by the Vice President for Research.
+If fewer internal applications are submitted than the number of submissions allowed, the remaining slots are distributed on a first-come, first-serve basis.

 CURRENT LIMITED SUBMISSION OPPORTUNITIES

-For any of the funding opportunities listed, please submit a Limited Submission Dynamic Forms Form by midnight of the posted OSP deadline to indicate your interest in applying.
+For any of the funding opportunities listed, please submit a Limited Submission Dynamic Forms Form by 5:00 pm of the posted OSP deadline to indicate your interest in applying.

 Deadline